-r a name.
-The system uses the name whenever the hardware is listed in ystem and in the clients.
+Name Description Name Enter a name.
+The system uses the name whenever the hardware is listed in the system and in the clients.
 The name does not have to be unique.
-In you rename hardware, the name is changed globally in the Management ystem and in the clients.
-The name does not have to be unique. n you rename hardware, the name is changed globally in the Management t.
-Enter a description of the hardware (optional).
+When you rename hardware, the name is changed globally in the Management Client.
+Description Enter a description of the hardware (optional).
 The description appears in a number of listings within the system.
-For example, when moving the mouse pointer over the hardware name in the Overview pane: Executive Office Reception Stairs Camera covering reception area. ifies the hardware model.
-Hardware serial number as specified by the manufacturer.
-The serial number is often, but not always, identical to the MAC address. ifies the driver that handles the connection to the hardware. ns the default home page of the hardware vendor.
-You can use this page dministration of the hardware. nost name or IP address of the hardware. ifies the Media Access Control (MAC) address of the system hardware.
-A address is a 12-character hexadecimal number uniquely identifying each of hardware on a network.
-Password last changed field shows the time stamp of the latest password ge based on the local time settings of the computer that the password changed from.
+For example, when moving the mouse pointer over the hardware name in the Overview pane: Executive Office Reception Stairs Camera covering reception area.
+Model Identifies the hardware model.
+Serial number Hardware serial number as specified by the manufacturer.
+The serial number is often, but not always, identical to the MAC address.
+Driver Identifies the driver that handles the connection to the hardware.
+IE Opens the default home page of the hardware vendor.
+You can use this page for administration of the hardware.
+Address The host name or IP address of the hardware.
+MAC address Specifies the Media Access Control (MAC) address of the system hardware.
+A MAC address is a 12-character hexadecimal number uniquely identifying each piece of hardware on a network.
+Password last changed The Password last changed field shows the time stamp of the latest password change based on the local time settings of the computer that the password was changed from.